Top 7 California Food Tours

 Food unlocks the soul of a place, and if you want to experience the best of what the Golden State has to offer, California food tours are a great way to get a taste.

-California is crammed with food-filled finds everywhere you turn — from cannoli in San Diego’s Little Italy, to tacos in East LA, to wine in Sonoma.
-But, how’s a food explorer to know where to grab the best bites?
+California is crammed with food-filled finds everywhere you turn.
+But how’s a food explorer to know where to grab the best bites?
 California food tours are a great way to find grub that locals love, bringing you regional flavors served with edible insights.
 Whether you’re in your own town or visiting a distant destination, California food tours are sure to sate your adventurous appetite.

 1. Food Tours on Cozymeal, San Francisco